Brooks Glycerin 15 Fully Reviewed Review Facts

 This shoe provides solid support for runners with medium to high arches.
 Usually, I need some additional arch support in my shoes, but I did not need to put in my Superfeet

 Green insoles.
-However, I did see if the insoles would would fit in the shoe well and they did, so for those who do want to add their own insole, you will have no problem doing so.
+However, I did see if the insoles would fit into the shoe well and they did, so for those who do want to add their own insole, you will have no problem doing so.

 It is worth noting that the midfoot overlays did change in this iteration.
 The Glycerin 14 had thicker, stiffer overlays in the midfoot in comparison to the overlays in the Glycerin 15.
 However, I did not find that my midfoot felt less secure.
 The support in the midfoot section was good.